laro/Cilia/README.md

 - Image
     - `cilia::Image<T = Float>`
-    - Almost like `cilia::Matrix`, but stored row-major:
+    - Almost like `cilia::Matrix`, but stored row-major, like:
       ```
       0 1 2
       3 4 5